Ethereum-Listing-Service/ELS-governance-docs/DAOdocumentation.md

 ## Governance Process <a name="governance-process"></a>
 The ELS DAO governance process is as follows:

-**Create Proposal:**
+1. **Create Proposal:**
 Community members create governance proposals and submit them to the ELS DAO.
-**Proposal On-Chain:**
+2. **Proposal On-Chain:**
 The proposal is recorded on the blockchain to ensure its immutability.
-**Community Voting:**
+3. **Community Voting:**
 ELS DAO members vote on the proposal, expressing their support or opposition.
-**Zero-Knowledge Proof Generation:**
+4. **Zero-Knowledge Proof Generation:**
 The voting results are generated through a zk-verifier, ensuring the results' authenticity and verifiability.
-**Verify Voting Results:**
+5. **Verify Voting Results:**
 The zk-verifier validates the zero-knowledge proof on-chain, ensuring the voting results are genuine.
-**Update Governance Status:**
+6. **Update Governance Status:**
 Based on the validated voting results, the ELS DAO's governance status is updated accordingly.
-**Execute Proposal:**
+7. **Execute Proposal:**
 If the proposal receives sufficient support, the proposed changes are executed and take effect.

+## Staking Mechanism <a name="staking-mechanism"></a>
+To ensure the compliance of ELS community content and incentivize users to adhere to community guidelines, the ELS DAO implements a staking mechanism based on the ELS token.
+The staking mechanism is detailed as follows:

+1. Users are required to stake a certain amount of ELS tokens in the ELS DAO's pool when posting content.
+The purpose of staking is to encourage users to post compliant content and follow community guidelines.
+2. If five (exact number to be determined) whistleblowers report and successfully prove that a post contains inappropriate content, such as child pornography, organ trafficking, or drug dealing, the user who posted the content will have their staked ELS tokens confiscated.
+3. The confiscated ELS tokens will be distributed evenly among the whistleblowers as a reward.
+This mechanism aims to encourage users to actively monitor and report non-compliant content, maintaining a healthy community environment.

+If, after investigation, the content is deemed compliant, the staked ELS tokens will be returned to the user who posted the content.
+By implementing this staking mechanism, the ELS DAO aims to encourage users to follow community guidelines, reduce the spread of illegal and immoral content, and foster a healthy, orderly environment.

+## Virtuous Cycle <a name="virtuous-cycle"></a>
+By implementing the ELS (Ethereum Listing Service) staking mechanism, we aim to promote a virtuous cycle within the community.
+The following are ways to achieve a virtuous cycle through the staking mechanism:

+1. **Incentivize Compliant Content:**
+By requiring users to stake ELS tokens when posting content, they are encouraged to post high-quality, compliant content.
+Users can only reclaim their staked tokens if the content is deemed compliant.

+2. **Reduce Harmful Information:**
+The staking mechanism increases the cost of posting harmful content, reducing the likelihood of spreading illegal and immoral content.

+3. **Community Self-Monitoring:**
+By rewarding whistleblowers, the system encourages community members to actively participate in monitoring and reporting non-compliant content.
+This self-monitoring helps maintain community order and safety.

+4. **Protect Vulnerable Groups:**
+By combating harmful content, such as child pornography, organ trafficking, and drug dealing, the ELS DAO helps protect the rights of vulnerable groups and uphold social justice and fairness.

+5. **Establish Trust and Reputation:**
+A virtuous cycle within the ELS community improves its reputation, attracting more users and encouraging existing users to value and trust the community.

+In summary, by implementing the staking mechanism, ELS aims to create a healthy, orderly communication environment that encourages the posting of high-quality content and promotes a virtuous cycle within the community.